oneapi-src/unified-memory-framework/docs/config/ctl.rst

             sizeof(capacity));

-Every subsequently created disjoint pool will use ``16`` as its starting capacity overriding it's creation parameters.
+Every subsequently created disjoint pool will use ``16`` as its starting capacity overriding its creation parameters.
 Defaults are keyed by the name returned from the provider or pool ``get_name`` callback, so if pool/provider has custom name it must be addressed explicitly.
 Defaults may be supplied programmatically or via environment variable and are saved internally and applied during initialization of a